Minutes & attendance

 EXE VALLEY FEDERATION GOVERNORS

 The governing board of the Exe Valley Federation comprises 13 members, many of whom are parents, former parents or members of local communities.
-Mr Jolliffe is also a governor as the Executive Headteacher, and the 5 Heads of School and Business Manager are Associate Governors.
-There are two Associate Governors from the Silverton Board of Governors, who play a full part in the Governing Board.
+Mr Jolliffe is also a governor as the Executive Headteacher, and the 5 Heads of School and Business Manager are Associate Members.
 Each of the governors, apart from Mr Jolliffe, are linked to one school for the year so that they can get to know the children, staff and parents there really well.
 The pen portraits may also be found on the federation website but are reprinted here to help you get to know them better.

 BRAMPFORD SPEKE GOVERNORS